American Sign Language literature: Influence of Deaf institutes on ASL literature

 American Sign Language (ASL) is the shared language of the Deaf and Hard of Hearing community in North America.
 Membership to this community is based primarily on shared cultural values, including a shared signed language.
 Those who are physically deaf or hard of hearing but do not share the same language and cultural values are not considered to be members of the Deaf community.
 Around 95% of deaf children are born to hearing parents who are unfamiliar with the Deaf community, so deaf children are often not exposed to the cultures and traditions of the Deaf community in their home environment.
 Schools for Deaf children, known as Deaf institutes, are typically the environment in which Deaf children are introduced to their community's culture, including ASL literature.

 The first such institute, the American School for the Deaf (ASD) in Hartford, Connecticut, was established in 1817 by Thomas Gallaudet and Laurent Clerc (then called the American Asylum for the Education of the Deaf and Dumb).
 Since ASD was established as a residential school, the Deaf students who lived there created a new linguistic community as local, regional sign languages from around the country mixed with the French Sign Language taught by Clerc and led to the development of ASL as a language in its own right.
 The community that formed at ASD was such a successful intellectual community that other Deaf institutes began to open around the country anywhere there was a large enough Deaf population.
 This allowed the Deaf community to establish its own subculture, separate from the mainstream hearing culture, and develop as a linguistic minority.

-The rise in Deaf institutes around the country led to an increase number of educated and literate Deaf individuals.
+The rise in Deaf institutes around the country led to an increased number of educated and literate Deaf individuals.
 This led to the development of ASL storytelling traditions in Deaf institutes.
 During the early days of Deaf education, ASL had not yet been recognized as a fully developed language, and therefore was not considered a suitable language modality for literary composition.
 This resulted in many Deaf individuals writing works in written English, which was the primary language of instruction at the time.
 At the same time, ASL literary forms were beginning to develop as the Deaf community began to tell each other stories in their own vernacular.
 This includes works translated from English into ASL as well as original narratives.ASL stories spread across different regions in America when different Deaf institutes gathered for events, such as sports.
 This process allows budding storytellers to practice their craft in front of new audiences.
 Following their school years, Deaf community members from different schools may see each other again at Deaf community gatherings, where storytellers may be called on to perform their narratives.